k2view-academy/K2View-Academy/articles/15_web_services/12_Supported_Verbs_Get.md

 # Get Verb

-Use GET requests without modifying it to retrieve **resource representation** or **information**.
+Use a GET request without modifying it to retrieve **resource representation** or **information**.

 Since GET requests do not change the status of the resource, they are considered to be a **safe method**.
-In addition, GET APIs should be **idempotent**, meaning that multiple identical requests must produce the same result every time until another POST or PUT API changes the status of the resource on the server.
+Additionally, GET APIs should be **idempotent**, meaning that multiple identical requests must produce the same result every time until another POST or PUT API changes the status of the resource on the server.

 - If the Request-URI refers to a data-producing process, the produced data is returned as the entity in the response and not the source text of the process, unless that text is the output of the process.
 - If the resource of a given HTTP GET API is not found on the server, it returns the HTTP 200 OK response code together with the response body, which is either XML or JSON content (due to their platform independent nature).